AdobeDocs/campaign-web.de-DE/help/v8/workflows/activities/build-audience.md

 # Zielgruppe aufbauen {#build-audience}

 Mithilfe dieser Aktivität können Sie eine Audience definieren.
-Sie können entweder eine vorhandene Campaign-Komponente auswählen oder den Regel-Builder verwenden, um Ihre eigene Abfrage zu definieren.
+Sie können entweder eine vorhandene Zielgruppe auswählen oder den Regel-Builder verwenden, um Ihre eigene Abfrage zu definieren.

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.